 Misty of Chincoteague was foaled July 20, 1946 at Beebe Ranch on Chincoteague Island.
-Her sire was the chestnut tobiano pinto Pied Piper, and her dam was the smokey black tobiano pinto Phantom.
-Misty was a 12 hand palomino tobiano and sabino pinto with the map of the United States on her side, and a blaze shaped like the state of Virginia.
+Her sire was the chestnut pinto Pied Piper, and her dam was the smokey black pinto Phantom.
+Misty was a 12 hand palomino pinto with the map of the United States on her side, and a blaze shaped like the state of Virginia.
 In winter she grew such a thick coat that her beautiful markings disappeared.
-She was foaled into the pony herd of Clarence "Grandpa" and Ida "Grandma" Beebe of Chincoteague Island, Virginia.
+She was foaled into the pony herd of Clarence "Grandpa" and Ida "Grandma" Beebe.

 Famed children's author Marguerite Henry visited Chincoteague in 1946 for Pony Penning to find a story for a book.
+While on Chincoteague she stayed at Miss Molly's Inn on Main Street.
 She met the Beebe's and wanted to buy Misty to take back with her to be the model for her book.
 Clarence at first refused, but sold her after Mrs. Henry said she would include his grandchildren Maureen and Paul Beebe in the book.
 Misty was sold for $150 and was shipped to Mrs. Henry after she was weaned from Phantom.
 Misty arrived at Mole Meadow in Wayne, Illinois on November 18, 1946.
 Misty stayed with Mrs. Henry for over ten years, appearing for her fans at schools, movie theaters, museums, libraries, and horse shows.
-Misty shared her barn with Marguerite Henry's Morgan Horse Friday and Brighty, the model for Mrs. Henry's book Brighty of the Grand Canyon.
+Misty shared her barn with Marguerite Henry's Morgan Horse Friday and Brighty, the inspiration for Mrs. Henry's book Brighty of the Grand Canyon.
 Misty was the only equine member of the American Library Association and attended their convention.
 After Misty's book became a bestseller the publisher Rand McNally rewarded Clarence Beebe with a $350 check as a thanks for loaning Misty to Mrs. Henry for inspiration.

 Misty was sent back to the Beebe's in 1957 to have her foals.
 A goodbye party with over 300 children and 160 adults in attendance was held at Mole Meadow.
 Misty wore a garland bought by her publisher Rand McNally.
 Don Leonard and his family drove a trailer from Chincoteague to Mole Meadow to pick up Misty and take her back to the island.